Tiger Inn: Membership

 Tiger Inn is a selective club, meaning membership is awarded after successful completion of a process called bicker.
-During bicker, prospective members interact with current members who then convene to vote on whether the prospective members should "receive a bid," or be invited to join the club.
+During bicker, prospective members interact with current members, who then convene to vote on whether the prospective members should "receive a bid," or be invited to join the club.

-The club has designated its 26 original founding members as "Charter Members:" at the time of the club's founding, these members were known within the Princeton University community as "The Sour Balls."
-The Active Membership is that portion of membership that uses the clubhouse on a daily basis and is composed principally of Princeton undergraduates, although graduate students have also been active members from time to time.
-Alumni Members frequently return to the Tiger Inn.
-The club also has two honorific categories of membership to recognize and honor those who have had a positive and notable association with the club, whether as members of the Princeton University community or as individuals whose principal affiliation with the Princeton community is their association with the Tiger Inn.
+The club has designated its 26 original founding members as "Charter Members."
+At the time of the club's founding, these members were known within the Princeton University community as "The Sour Balls."
+The active membership is that portion of membership that uses the clubhouse on a daily basis and is composed principally of Princeton undergraduates, although graduate students have also been active members from time to time.
+The club also has two honorific categories of membership to recognize and honor those who have had a positive and notable association with the club, whether as members of the Princeton University community or as individuals whose principal affiliation with the Princeton community is their association with Tiger Inn.

 Tiger Inn's membership was once described by F. Scott Fitzgerald in This Side of Paradise (1920) as "broad-shouldered and athletic, vitalized by an honest elaboration of prep-school standards."
 In a 1927 essay on Princeton for the magazine College Humor, Fitzgerald elaborated: "Tiger Inn cultivates a bluff simplicity.
 Its membership is largely athletic and while it pretends to disdain social qualifications it has a sharp exclusiveness of its own."

-Fitzgerald's comments were written during his time at Princeton University, when the membership of each of the Eating Clubs was male only.
+Fitzgerald's comments were written during his time at Princeton University, when the membership of each of the eating clubs was male only.
 Women were not accepted as undergraduates at Princeton until 1969.
-Debate over co-ed Eating Club membership abounded from 1969 until 1991.
-In 1979, undergraduate Sally Frank filed suit against then all-male clubs Ivy Club, Cottage Club, and Tiger Inn for gender discrimination.
+Debate over co-ed eating club membership abounded from 1969 until 1991.
+In 1979, undergraduate Sally Frank filed suit against then all-male Ivy Club, Cottage Club, and Tiger Inn for gender discrimination.
 While Cottage chose to coeducate during the intervening years, Ivy Club and Tiger Inn were forced to become co-ed organizations in 1991, after their appeal to the U.S. Supreme Court regarding Frank's lawsuit was denied.
 The New Jersey Supreme Court had ruled in Frank v.
 Ivy Club that the failure to open membership to women violated the state's anti-discrimination statute.